Gu-Yingjie/digitalframeworks/final project.md

 According to a 2016 research by the National Bureau of Economic Research, when the the percentage of the population group 60 years and older increase 10 percent, the growth rate of GDP per capita will lower by 5.5 percent.
 And in the case of the age group of 65 years and older, the decrease is expected to be worse.

 Japan has long been known for its aging population problem, which is getting worse.
-While China is said to soon to have a similar problem worsened by its one child policy, the U.S.’s situation is not much better as the baby boomers generation started to age.
+While China is said to soon to have a similar problem worsened by its one child policy, the U.S.’s situation is not much better as the baby boomers generation, people who were born after the second World War from 1946 to 1964, started to age.

 Based on the data I compiled from U.S. census, Japan Statistics Bureau, National Bureau of Statistics of China, it was seen that all of the three countries is having a trend of having a larger and larger population of the age group of 65 years and older.